naveed-ahmad/angular-rails/README.md

 angular-rails provides a simple generator to help get you started using angular.js with rails 3.1.
 The generators will only create client side code (javascript).

-So far we have a controller generator which generates a controller file if you rum
+So far we have a controller generator which generates a controller file if you run

     rails g angular:controller MODELNAME